Lumavate-Team/documentation/docs/2-development.rst

 	     The upload image field is the fourth section located at the bottom of the Add Version page.

           .. warning::
              Different tools accept different file types.
-Check that the correct file type for the tool being created is used, if you are experiencing problems finding the image file.
+Check that the correct file type for the tool was used if you are unable to find the image file.
 For more information on accepted file types, please visit the :ref:`widget <Accepted File Types W>`, :ref:`microservice <Accepted File Types M>`, or :ref:`component-set <Accepted File Types C>` pages.

     * To use an existing version:

        a.
-Go to the first section, at the top of the Add Version form, and open the version template drop-down.
+Go to the first section at the top of the Add Version form, and open the version template drop-down.
 Select the version you wish to use as your base.

           .. figure:: ../images/versionfield.PNG
 	     :align: center
 	     :width: 450px
 	     :alt: Image of the version template field

 	     The version template field is the first section of the Add Version page.
-The page will automatically update when a version is selected from the drop-down clearing any previously filled-out fields.
+The page will automatically update when a version is selected from the dropdown clearing any previously filled-out fields.

        b.
 All fields other than the Version Number field should have updated with the previous version’s information.
 Fill out the Version Number field with the new version number.